Gauravcg492/ISFCR-CTF-2020-WriteUps.io/CTF2/Forensics/WriteUps.md

 exiftool way.gif
 ```
 one would find some numbers at the "Comments" part in the Format: UTF-16
 + Converting it from UTF-16->UTF-8->To Text would do the trick.
+The decoded text is actually a link, containing a downloadable image which has the flag.
 + Flag:
 ```
 CTF{1'm_4_hum4n_l1k3_y0u}